 The First HCNM's Appointment and Methods.
 The States appointed Max van der Stoel on December 15, 1992, and he began work on January 1, 1993.
-He was given an initial budget of about \$400,000, a staff of four people, and a small office in The Hague.
-A private nongovernmental organization, the Foundation on Inter-Ethnic Relations (FIER), was set up to support his work through means that included research, expert consultations, publications, and projects that addressed the particular needs of countries in which he was involved.
-With these resources (which increased to \$2 million per year and a staff of sixteen by the time his tenure ended in 2001), the tools provided by his mandate, and his personal experience and skills, for the next eight years he worked to reduce interethnic tensions and prevent conflict in the OSCE area.
+He was given an initial budget of about \$400,000, a staff of four people, and a small office in The Hague.51 A private nongovernmental organization, the Foundation on Inter-Ethnic Relations (FIER), was set up to support his work through means that included research, expert consultations, publications, and projects that addressed the particular needs of countries in which he was involved.52 With these resources (which had increased to \$2 million per year and a staff of sixteen by the time his tenure ended in 2001), the tools provided by his mandate, and his personal experience and skills, he worked for the next eight years to reduce interethnic tensions and prevent conflict in the OSCE area (this area consisted of over fifty participating States in Europe, Central Asia, and North America as shown on the NATO-OSCE map (the areas in light and dark green)).